U.S. to put SAC hedge fund out of business over insider trading

 "The government is getting an enormous amount of money and shutting down his advisory business.
 They've basically achieved what they wanted, which is to cut off this guy's ability to manage other people's money," said C. Evan Stewart, a partner at Zuckerman Spaeder who is not connected with the case.

 The agreement does not preclude future criminal charges against individuals in the investigation, according to a letter filed in U.S. District Court by prosecutors.
-Investigations are continuing into trading in at least two other stocks, Weight Watchers International (WTW.N) and The Gymboree Corporation BNCPLY.UL, according to a person familiar with the matter.
+Investigations are continuing into trading in at least two other stocks, Weight Watchers International and The Gymboree Corporation, according to a person familiar with the matter.

 The person said the investigation could lead to other charges against people who are still employed at SAC.
 The source, who did not want to be identified, said authorities are still investigating whether Cohen personally can be tied to any allegation of insider trading at the firm.